kristinemlarson/gnssrefl/README.md

 <img src="tests/use_cases/smm3-default.png" width=600>

-Everything is gray (which means it didn't find a significant reflector) because you only calculated periodograms for height values of 0.5 to 6 meters.
-The site is ~16 meters above the ice.
-Accordingly, if you change the inputs to tell the program that you want to examine heights between 8 and 20 meters, i.e.
+Everything is gray (which means it didn't find a significant reflector) because you only calculated periodograms for reflector height values of 0.5 to 6 meters.
+You see some things that might be significant at small RH, but this is just the effect of the antenna gain pattern.
+This site is ~16 meters above the ice.
+Accordingly, if you change the inputs to tell the program that you want to examine reflector heights between 8 and 20 meters, i.e.

 <CODE>quickLook smm3 2018 271 -h1 8 -h2 20</CODE>

 <img src="tests/use_cases/smm3-sensible.png" width=600>

 You now see what you expect to see - peaks of periodograms at ~16 meters height.
-Why is the northwest quadrant
+Why is the northwest quadrant so messy?
-so messy?
 I leave that as an exercise for the reader.
 Hint: start out by trying to examine this site on Google Earth.

 ### gnssir <a name="module3"></a>